zsparal/api-documentation/source/components/testing.rst

 Test card numbers
 -----------------
 You can use test card numbers provided by the different card issuers to test different types of cards.
-Please refer to our :doc:`testing guide </overview/testing>` for a list of test card numbers.
+Refer to our :doc:`testing guide </overview/testing>` for a list of test card numbers.

 Testing failure scenarios